 And if you came with kids, here are some of our favorite family-friendly restaurants, including a list of places where kids eat free!

-This year’s festival should be on par with other great music festivals like Coachella, Bonnaroo, Glastonbury, and SXSW.
-And this year is just the beginning.
+Mark your calendars!
+Something in the Water Festival 2020 should be on par with other great music festivals like Coachella, Bonnaroo, Glastonbury, and SXSW.
 There’s no better place than the beach to enjoy great music.
 And with 32,000 of your closest friends, you’re sure to have a great time!

 Be sure to check out our VB Basics Channel for some of the best activities, events, and culture from Virginia Beach.
 There’s plenty more to come!